 - Your solution falls into an infinite loop of some kind.
 You can try to spot that on your own by printing to the console from the inside of your loops.
 If you print enough to the console, you'll run into the

-Max buffer limitexception before your code times out, so you'll get feedback about what you did wrong rather than the simple
+Max buffer limitexception before your code times out, so you'll get feedback about what you did wrong rather than the vague

-- There are some kata that sometimes randomize random tests that are too large to pass.
+- There are some kata that sometimes produce random tests that are too large to pass.
 Fortunately, it does not happen often, and not every time.
 Try to resubmit your solution and see if it helps.
-If you get timeouts spuriously it means that kata tests are inconsistent when it comes to difficulty, and you can raise it as an issue (see here).
+If you get timeouts spuriously it could mean that kata tests are inconsistent when it comes to difficulty, in which case you can raise it as an issue (see here).

 - Some languages have multiple versions available on Codewars, and versions can differ when it comes to performance.
-For example, C# currently has 3 versions: 7.3, 8.0, and Mono 4.3.2, and it was observed that solutions run with Mono runtime sometimes take 2 to 3 times longer to execute (but not always).
-Similar thing with C++ 14 vs C++ 17: There is no
+For example, C# currently has 3 versions: 7.3, 8.0, and Mono 4.3.2, and it was observed that solutions run with the Mono runtime sometimes take 2 to 3 times longer to execute (but not always).
+Similarly for C++14 vs C++17: There is no

 -O2in C++14, so solutions run MUCH slower.
 C++ 17 uses